-Figure 5.6 below illustrates the typical features of an illuminated advertising on street name post located within the road reserve.
+Figure 5.1.9 below illustrates the typical features of an illuminated advertising on street name sign located within the road reserve.
 The main figure depicts an advertising panel that is centred on the support post, however, the advertising panel may also be side mounted.